 The Arlo Ultra can record directly to a microSD card installed into the base station, so you don’t need a cloud subscription.
 However, the Arlo Smart cloud system gives you more features including advanced motion detection, cloud storage and configurable Activity Zones.
 Arlo Ultra ships with one year of Arlo Smart Premier, which gives you 30-days of video history for up to 10 cameras and e911 calls, which connect you to an emergency responder near your home, not near your current location.

-Normally Arlo Smart Premier costs $9.99 a month.
-There’s also the choice of Arlo Smart for $2.99 a month per camera, which has all of the same features bar e911 calls.
-At the top, there’s Arlo Smart Elite, which has 60-day video history for up to 20 cameras and e911 calls.
+Normally Arlo Smart Premier costs $2.99 a month.
+There’s also the choice of Arlo Elite Plan for $4.99 a month per camera, which is suitable for up to 4K cameras.

 If you don’t want to pay this much, then you can insert an SD card into the base station and record 4K video there.
 Even then, if you want the best quality live stream, you have to turn on Local 4K Live Streaming, which disables the Auto Zoom & Tracking option that follows detected motion.
 Note that outside of your home network, the Arlo Ultra streams at 1080p only.